karl-zylinski/karl-zylinski.github.io/new/content/posts/solodevs-and-the-trap-of-the-game-engine.md

 ## Was working with creating game engines a mistake?

 No. I learned very good programming principles while professionally making game engines and game engine tools.
-The mistake was that I starting thinking that in order to make a game from scratch, you must first create a general purpose game engine.
-Which is simply not a good idea.
+The mistake was that I started to think that in order to make a game from scratch, you must first create a general purpose game engine.

 For me, the rule is: Make games, not general purpose game engines.